-Also known as ”lazy eye”, it is the medical term for poor visual development, usually in one eye and usually occurring in the early stages of life.
+It is the medical term for poor visual development, usually in one eye and usually occurring in the early stages of life.
 In most cases, it is caused by lack of use of one eye when the brain ”favors” one eye over the other.
 Amblyopia is essentially a disorder of the brain cells that control the vision in one eye and not a problem with the eye itself.

-Many people with amblyopia, especially those who only have a mild form, are not even aware they have the condition until tested at older ages, since the vision in their stronger eye is normal.
-However, people who have severe amblyopia may experience related visual disorders, most notably poor depth perception.
-Amblyopia may suffer from poor spatial acuity, low sensitivity to contrast and some “higher-level” deficits to vision such as reduced sensitivity to motion.
+Many people with this diagnosis, especially those who only have a mild form, are not even aware they have the condition until tested at older ages, since the vision in their stronger eye is normal.
+However, people who have severe amblyopia (Amb) may experience related visual disorders, most notably poor depth perception.
+Amb may suffer from poor spatial acuity, low sensitivity to contrast and some “higher-level” deficits to vision such as reduced sensitivity to motion.
 These deficits are usually specific to the amblyopic eye.
 In this in disease also suffer from problems of binocular vision such as limited stereoscopic depth perception and usually have difficulty seeing the three-dimensional images in hidden stereoscopic displays such as auto stereograms.
 However, perception of depth from monocular cues such as size, perspective, and motion parallax remains normal.

 It may be caused by various conditions that interfere with normal vision in either eye or prevent the eyes from working together.
-In some cases, the conditions associated with amblyopia may be inherited.
+In some cases, the conditions associated with it may be inherited.
 “Lazy eye” is typically caused by one of the following three conditions: A misaligned eye, known as strabismus.

 A great disparity of refractive power (focus) in the eyes, causing one eye to be always in focus while the other eye may always be out of focus.